An Operational Framework for Nonclassicality in Quantum Communication Networks: Methods

 A communication network's causal structure and communication resources are represented by a directed acyclic graph (DAG) that describes a set of nodes (devices) and edges (one-way communication).
 For the general case, we denote the network DAG as $\Net$ where we use alternative labels when referring to specific networks.
 The behavior $\Pbf^{\Net}\in \Pbb_{\XNet|\YNet}$ of a communication network is constrained by the network's causal structure and the amount of communication allowed along each edge.

 The nodes of a network DAG represent devices that are organized in a sequence of time steps or \textit{layers} $(\Av,\Bv,\Cv,\dots)$ where each layer contains a collection of nodes $\Av = (A_1,\dots,A_{M})$ that model $M$ independent devices that simultaneously process their local information.
-The edges of a network DAG represent noiseless one-way $d$-dimensional communication channels $\id^{\Tx \to \Rx}_d$ from a sender device $(\Tx)$ to a receiver device ($\Rx$) where the sender's layer must precede the receiver's due to causality.
+The edges of a network DAG represent noiseless one-way $d$-dimensional communication channels $\id^{\Tx \to \Rx}_d$ from a sender device $(\Tx)$ to a receiver device ($\Rx$) where the sender's layer must precede the receiver's to maintain their causal ordering.

 A communication network is fully specified as $\Net(\sigarb{\XNet}{\vec{d}}{\YNet})$ where we fix the input and output sets, $\XNet$ and $\YNet$, and the amount of communication in each edge, $\vec{d} = (d_1,\dots,d_{K})$.
 Following the language of \cite{DallArno_no_hypersignaling_2017, doolittle_2021_certify_classical_cost}, we refer to the value $d_i$ of edge $i$ in the network as its \textit{signaling dimension}.
 For quantum networks, $d_i$ is the Hilbert space dimension of the corresponding channel whereas for classical networks, $d_i$ refers to the number of noiseless messages that can be transmitted across the channel.
 From a simulation perspective, these two values are operationally equivalent since any behavior generated using the transmission of $\log d$ qubits in a point-to-point channel can also be generated using the transmission of $\log d$ bits and shared randomness between the sender and receiver \cite{Frenkel2015_classical_information_n-level_quantum_system} (see Fig.~\ref{fig:sig-dim-channels}).